izxxr/pspl/README.md

 ## Overview
 The syntax of this language is heavily inspired from (or should I say, exactly identical to) the [CAIE A Level Computer Science (9618) Pseudocode](https://pdfcoffee.com/9618-pseudocode-guide-for-teachers-for-examination-from-2021-pdf-free.html).
-This makes this project a use case for students who are studying Computer Science in A Level and educators who are teaching the syllabus. (see [Background](#background) for more information)
+This makes this project a use case for students who are studying Computer Science in A Level and educators who are teaching the syllabus.

 The features that have been implemented are: